yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 ## Wrapping up
 There you have it, even with a **very** small training set the algorithm can still return some correct results.
 In a more real world example you would have hundreds of learning records to give more accurate results.
 For example, [Naive Bayes has been proven to give decent results in sentiment analyses][nb-twitter-sentiment].

 Moreover, Naive Bayes can be applied to more than just text.
-If you have other ways of calculating the probilities of your metrics you can also plug those in and it will just as good.
+If you have other ways of calculating the probabilities of your metrics you can also plug those in and it will just as good.

-Hopefull with this post you I have made the world of machine learning a bit more accesable to you.
+Hopefully with this post you I have made the world of machine learning a bit more accessible to you.
 If you like this one, let me know in the comment below!

 [naive bayes classifier]: https://en.wikipedia.org/wiki/Naive_Bayes_classifier
 [github-classifier]: https://github.com/yannickl88/blog-articles/blob/master/src/machine-learning-naive-bayes/Classifier.php